rdubar/deliver-game/README.md

 * Example Link: https://deliver-game.streamlit.app/

 ## Acknowledgements
-* The Open University - The U101 Team, for inspiration.
 * Alphapet Ventures - My employer's parent company, for their support.
 * Streamlit - "The fastest way to build and share data apps."
 * Python - The programming language used to create this app.